UniMath/agda-unimath/src/commutative-algebra/radical-ideals-commutative-rings.lagda.md

-# Radical ideals in commutative rings
+# Radical ideals of commutative rings

 ```agda
 module commutative-algebra.radical-ideals-commutative-rings where